vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 mesg
     The ``mesg`` argument to a SynErr exception, if present; or the ``str()`` exception.

-If the Storm runtime is cancelled for some reason, there will will be no ``err`` or ``fini`` messages sent.
-This is because the task cancellation may tear down the channel and we would have an async task blocking on attempting to send data to a closed channel.

-Additional keys may also be present.
+Additional keys may also be present, depending on the exception that was raised.

 Example::